PKlauv/KeyCrack/README.md

 ## Usage

 1. **Fill in the form** -- enter your First Name, Last Name, Date of Birth (MMDDYYYY format), and optionally a Pet Name
-2. **Or click a sample template** -- three pre-filled examples (James Wilson, Sarah Miller, Tyler Brooks) let you try it out instantly
+2. **Or click a sample template** -- three pre-filled examples let you try it out instantly
 3. **Click GENERATE** -- the app builds thousands of password combinations from your input
-4. **View results** -- see the top 30 most likely passwords with a typing animation, a breakdown chart by category, and expandable sections for all 5 categories (Name-Based, Leet Speak, Name + DOB, DOB + Name, DOB Only)
+4. **View results** -- see the top 30 most likely passwords with a typing animation, a breakdown chart by category, and expandable sections for all 5 categories

 ## Testing

-The test suite includes 56 tests across two files: `test_generator.py` validates the core logic (input parsing, password generation, scoring, and category classification) and `test_api.py` validates the FastAPI endpoints (valid/invalid payloads, response structure, and optional fields).
-Run them after making changes to the generation logic or API to make sure nothing broke.
+56 tests covering core generation logic and API endpoints.

 ```bash
 python -m pytest tests/ -v